senuido/stash-scanner/doc/configuration.md

 # Configuration Guide
-You can configure almost everything just using the bottom pane in the main window and the filter editor.
+You can configure almost everything using the UI.
 It is important you take the time to understand and configure the tool properly if you want to get the most out of it.
-Make sure to Apply/Save once you're done making changes.
+Make sure to apply/save once you're done making changes.
 If the scanner is active, changes will be applied to it, so don't worry about restarting it.

+## Filters
+There are two types of filters:
+- **Custom:** user filters, configured using the filter editor. for reference, see [filter guide](filter.md).
+- **Generated:** these are generated automatically, for every item retrieved from the API a filter is generated.
+ They are read-only and cannot be removed.
+You can though, adjust their prices and disable/enable them.
+This is done in the *Prices* tab.

 ## General
 - **League:** the league you're interested in